How often should you change your toothbrush?

-The brush head on a manual or electric toothbrush is formed usually of hundreds of bristles that are clustered together to create the brush heads we see today.
+The brush head on a manual or electric toothbrush is formed of hundreds of bristles that are clustered together.

 Some bristles may be shorter, some may be longer, some may be angled and some may come in a variety of colours.

-Although designed to be repeatedly used and the nylon construction can withstand thousands of repeated movements, there comes a time that those bristles fray, split or are no longer in the tight formation that they once were.
+The nylon bristles are designed to be repeatedly used and their construction can withstand thousands of repeated movements.
+However, there comes a time that those bristles fray, split or are no longer in the tight formation that they once were.

-Under most circumstances the bristles will normally hold their shape up to around this time.
+Under most circumstances the bristles of the toothbrush will normally hold their shape fairly well up to around this 3 month time period.

 If bristles are shorter, frayed or all over the place then it is time to change.

-Damaged, frayed or split bristles can actually do more damage to the teeth and gums and certainly will not be as effective when it comes to their ability to clean.
+Damaged, frayed or split bristles can actually do more damage to the teeth and gums.
+When damaged or misshaped, the toothbrush will not be as effective when used.

 You do not have to see both discoloured bristles and frayed or split bristles to change the brush head, in many cases the bristles will still be in formation and just the colour had faded.